5 Business Ownership Tips I've Learned Through the COVID-19 Pandemic

 Without warning, the now infamous virus infected their transaction in ways no real estate professional could anticipate.
 The buyer's loan needed new documentation daily with approval requirements changing by the hour, and fear-mongering headlines began to affect the buyer's mindset.
 BOOM.
 We fell out of escrow and were back on the market.
 The California Association of Realtors' legal team scrambled to put together COVID-19 addendums, advisories, and other forms allowing either party to back out of transactions without due cause.
 I spent hours consulting with my managing broker to make sure everything I said to navigate my clients through this new territory was sound and would land them safely on the ground as soon as possible.
 About one month later, we landed smoothly with a substantial net profit in their bank account and their new chapter underway.

 As I sighed with relief for a successful closing, I looked at the horizon of 2020 with determination to end this year with pride.
 Nothing would stop me from making this a great year.
 I started every morning with a news briefing on the progression of the coronavirus.
 I paid attention as it infiltrated China, Italy, one resident in Seattle, and then the rest of our country.
 I sheltered in place and worked from my home office for a week, and soon the days blurred into each other.
 A month passed.
 Another month passed.
 The funny memes about toilet paper hoarding evolved into volatile political slams, dividing some households and dissolving friendships around the country.
-My daughter, sheltering at home as a high school junior, battled feelings of depression as she struggled to complete honors classes while locked indoors in isolation, studying online.
-My husband's start-up IT business ramped up as his clients set up virtual offices at home, and then dropped off as companies struggled to make ends meet through a halted economy.
+My daughter, sheltering at home as a high school junior, struggled to complete honors classes while locked indoors in isolation, studying online.
+My husband's start-up IT business ramped up as his clients set up virtual offices at home.
 My methods of meeting new clients through open houses, networking events, and door knocking were no longer permissible.
 Friends had family members diagnosed with chronic disease.
 Loved ones passed away.
 The important Black Lives Matter took hold - protestors took to the streets and woke up our anesthetized country.
 Still, it came with profiteers riding the coattails of the movement, igniting anarchy and destruction.

 Confusion.
 Grief.
 And then...
 Innovation.